 Some people with dementia may be at a stage where it is difficult to participate in discussion even with significant support, or may be nonverbal.
 The sensory elements of storytelling are particularly valuable for this group.
 There is evidence to suggest that even people with severe dementia can lay down new memories with repetition.
 Retelling the story frequently and in a consistent manner (for example by choosing to tell the story at the same time and in the same place on each occasion, and taking care to use the same verbal prompts and actions during each retelling) can support the listener to anticipate elements of the story.
 Through repeated retelling, the story may become a calming and soothing experience for the listener.
 Repeated retellings of a sensory story may also become a valuable mode of interaction for a person with severe dementia – for whom verbal communication has become very difficult – and their storytelling partner.
 Being able to anticipate sensory experiences and enjoy them together is a powerful and precious method of connection.

 How do I Start?

 You may want to try sensory storytelling for yourself with a group or individual with dementia- I have created some story packs containing a sensory story and activities to get you started.
-If you would prefer a visit from a storyteller to your care or community setting, you can contact me to discuss booking a story session, or even commission a story on a particular theme.
-If you want general advice around using sensory stories with people who have dementia, or would like support to create a personalised sensory story for a family member with dementia, contact me at story support.
+If you want advice around using sensory stories with people who have dementia, or would like support to create a personalised sensory story for a family member with dementia or dementia group, contact me at story support.